The average American family spends more than $100 per year on Halloween goodies. As your

 1 Tablespoon Vaseline

 2-3 drops red food coloring

 Place Vaseline in a bowl.
 Add food coloring.
 Blend with a toothpick.
 Stir in a pinch of cocoa to make a darker blood color.
 Separate tissue.
-Using 1 layer, tear a 2x3-inch piece and place at wound site.
-Cover with petroleum jelly and mold into the shape of a wound.
-The center should be lower than the sides.
-Fill the center with the red petroleum jelly mixture.
-Sprinkle center with some cocoa.
-Sprinkle a little around the edges of the wound to make darker.
+Using 1 layer, tear a 2×3-inch piece and place at wound

-Abrasions-- Dab brown, red and black eye shadow on area.
+Abrasions– Dab brown, red and black eye shadow on area.
 Apply blood over area with cotton balls.
 Use comb to gently scratch area in one direction.
-Apply cocoa or dirt over wound with cotton balls.
+Apply cocoa or dirt over wound

 Cover face with baby powder.
 Draw dark lines on your skin for wrinkles.
 Smooth edges to blend.
 Cover again with baby powder.
 Add baby powder to your hair to create gray hair.